 An AIP meal plan is a weekly plan for sticking to your AIP diet.
 Because AIP is more health focused - small variations of non-AIP compliant food can set you back days or even weeks.

-The easiest way to start the AIP diet is to read a beginner’s guide like we have built here.
+The easiest way to start the AIP is to read a beginner’s guide like we have built here.
 Then, we recommend using an AIP meal planner like Ultimate Meal Plans to help plan your meals + recipes automatically for you.

 While coffee can be anti-inflammatory, for many people coffee can cause inflammatory responses.
 For this reason - we recommend when starting out AIP - that you remove coffee completely from your diet.
 If you want to try adding it back in later - you can have a clearer idea on how it affects you.
+But especially to start - phase it out and see if you notice a difference.